neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 ### Sparse Transfer Learning with a Custom Teacher (Rotten Tomatoes)

-To support the transfer learning process, we can apply model distillation, just like we did for the GLUE task case.
+To support the transfer learning process, we can apply model distillation, just like we did for the GLUE task.
-You are free to use the native Hugging Face workflows to train the dense teacher model (and can even pass a Hugging Face model identifier to the command), but you can also use the SparseML CLI as well.
+You are free to use the native Hugging Face workflows to train the dense teacher model (and can even pass a Hugging Face model identifier to the command), but you can also use the SparseML CLI for the dense training.

 #### Train The Dense Teacher